Thesis

 Source: Not Boring

 A January 2024 estimate by a third-party source projected that Ramp overtook older competitor Brex in total payment volume (TPV).
 By the end of 2023, Ramp reached an estimated $30 billion annualized TPV, growing 209% YoY.
-As of May 2024, Ramp is reportedly at $750 million in revenue.
+In September 2025, Ramp announced it crossed $1 billion in annualized revenue and became cash-flow positive in 2025.

 While Ramp’s corporate card product has scaled quickly, Bill Pay has grown even faster.
 Eric Glyman described the rapid adoption of Ramp's Bill Pay product as follows: